-In addition to the new TV messages featuring Yao Ming and Jiang Wen we also produced messages with China’s leading actress Li Bing Bing, current and former NBA stars Tyson Chandler, Jeremy Lin, and Dikembe Mutombo, and actor Edward Norton, as well as forming a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.
+In addition to the new TV messages featuring Yao Ming and Jiang Wen we also produced messages with China’s leading actress Li Bing Bing, actor Edward Norton, current NBA stars Tyson Chandler, Pao Gasol, Serge Ibaka, Thabo Sefolosha, Al Horford, and Joakim Noah, and formed a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.

 We also developed partnerships with Save the Elephants, African Wildlife Foundation, the National Basketball Association, and the Clinton Global Initiative.
 We continue to liaise with the Chinese State Forestry Administration and are encouraged to see them reach out to all Chinese travelling abroad in a message not to buy ivory via Chinese cell phone providers.